About

 The second annual Public Policy Dialogues at the Indian School of Business (ISB) Hyderabad Campus delves into the multifaceted landscape of "Human Development."
 This year's event encompasses six compelling sub-themes, each addressing critical facets of human development that are pivotal for India's growth and well-being.

-Improving Learning Outcomes in Schools
+Improving Learning Outcomes in School

 Education is the cornerstone of human development.
 This sub-theme focuses on strategies to enhance school learning outcomes, bridging the knowledge divide, and nurturing the next generation's potential.
 By discussing innovative capacity-building interventions, policy interventions and technology integration, we aim to pave the way for a brighter education ecosystem in India.